bootphon/pygamma-agreement/docs/source/performance.rst

 - **0**: there is no gap between two consecutive annotations from the same annotator.
 - **1**: the gap between two consecutive annotations from the same annotator is equal to their length.

+For real input though, it is established from experience that fast-gamma is more than reliable.
+Thus, it is advised to prioritize it since the gain in computing time is signficant.

 Memory usage